 As you consider partnering with an advisor, you may look for one who has obtained the Certified Financial Transitionist™ designation.
 A Certified Financial Transitionist™ is an experienced professional who:

-- Has also obtained the Certified Financial Planner™ professional designation, helping to ensure a high level of technical expertise
+- Has also obtained the Certified Financial Planner™ professional designation, helping to ensure a high level of technical experience

 - Has at least five years of experience working with clients